Mar 112013

 Spider crabs under Rye Pier

 About the site As well as the great wrecks lying out in the ship’s graveyard, diving from Melbourne also features a great set of piers.
 These shallow and easy shore dives showcase a wide variety of marine critters.
 Flinders Pier on the east side of the Mornington Peninsula is known for its weedy seadragon population, and scorpion fish, pot bellied seahorses and thousands of nudibranchs can be found between sponge-encrusted pylons all around Port Phillip Bay.
 While a favourite of macro photographers, the piers aren’t my usual weekend diving destination.
 Rye Pier lies on the south east side of the Bay, a bit over an hour’s drive from Melbourne.
-It [read more...]
+It has a max depth of 5m or so, and as [read more…]